wavefrontHQ/docs/pages/doc/ingestion_policies.md

 ## Edit an Ingestion Policy

-After you create an ingestion policy, if you need, for example, to increase the PPS limit or add accounts, you can edit the policy.
+After you create an ingestion policy, if you need, for example, to increase the PPS limit or add accounts or point tags, you can edit the policy.

 {% include note.html content="You cannot change the policy scope.
 You can change only the assigned objects from that scope."%}